krm58/Biclustering-SSVD/README.md

 The `Sparse SVD First Pass` notebook implements the algorithm from Lee et al., 2010, whose code is publically available in matlab and R (see `ssvd.R`, `ssvd.m`, and `thresh.m`). `Data.txt` is one of the two application examples from the paper (the genes example).
 The paper, Lee et al., 2010, can be found at `ssvd.pdf`.

-TODO: This code is not optimizes and runs quite slowly...must optimize in future versions.
+TODO: This code is not optimized and runs quite slowly...must optimize in future versions.